ParadropLabs/ParadropTutorial/README.md

 # Tutorial Materials

 This repository contains materials useful for working through the Paradrop edge computing tutorial.
+We ask that you review these instructions during the week leading up to the tutorial so that everyone arrives prepared.

 ## Running the Virtual Machine

-We have provided a Vagrantfile so that everyone can have a consistent development environment during the tutorial, regardless of the operating system installed on you laptop.
+During the tutorial we will be doing some individual programming tasks.
+For these exercises, everyone will need to use their own laptop.
+Because it is difficult for us to support all of the various operating systems that people may be running, we have prepared a virtual machine image for everyone to use as the development environment.

+You will need the Vagrantfile in this repository and to have VirtualBox and Vagrant installed on your laptop

 ### Install VirtualBox